 Dr Lam would expect you to take at least 10 days off work to allow bruising and swelling to settle.
 You would have a follow up appointment at 5-7 days post-surgery to remove the sutures.
 In Dr Lam’s hands, the scar will already be difficult to see by 2 weeks and just about imperceptible in the ensuing months.

-Medicare and your private health fund can often provide rebates for this procedure.
-As of November 1st 2018, the Medicare item numbers have changed, please contact us to find out about these changes.
-It is important that you consult your private health fund to clarify whether you will qualify for any rebates.
+Medicare and your private health fund can often provide rebates for upper eyelid reductions, but lower eyelid reductions are considered cosmetic.
+As of November 1st 2018, to qualify for the Medicare item number for the upper eyelid reduction, you need to have a documented visual field obstruction documented by an optometrist.
+Please consult your private health fund to clarify whether you will qualify for any rebates.